Welcome to Paprika Recipe Manager!

 Paprika Cloud Sync

-Paprika Cloud Sync will automatically back up your recipes, categories, bookmarks, groceries, and meals to our cloud servers, ensuring that your recipe collection is always safely backed up.
+Paprika Cloud Sync is an automated backup and syncing service for your recipe collection.
+It will automatically upload your recipes, categories, grocery lists, pantry, meals, and other data to our cloud servers, ensuring your data is safely backed up.

 Accessing Paprika Cloud Sync

-Paprika Cloud Sync can be accessed by pressing the sync button on the recipes screen.
+Paprika Cloud Sync can be accessed by pressing the Sync button in the side panel.
 It can also be accessed via the Cloud Sync option in the Settings panel.

 You'll create one Paprika Cloud Sync account for all devices sharing the same recipe collection.
 You can do this through the settings pane of any version of Paprika that you have purchased, and then log in to that same account on all other versions of Paprika.